bsh-generator/bsh-generator/README.md

 # BSH Code Generator

-[BSH Code Generator](https://github.com/bsh-generator) is a code generation tool designed to streamline the development of Spring-based applications.
-It generates a structured project with predefined entities, repositories, services, controllers, and other components, allowing developers to focus on business logic rather than boilerplate code.
+[BSH Code Generator](https://github.com/bsh-generator) is a code generation tool designed to streamline the development of your applications.
+It generates a structured project with predefined entities, repositories, services, controllers, and more, allowing developers to focus on business logic rather than boilerplate code.<be>

-## Why Choose BSH Code Generator?

-- **Accelerated Development:** Save valuable time and effort with our automated code generation, providing a robust scaffold for your Spring-based applications.

-- **Structured Project Setup:** Enjoy a well-organized project structure with predefined entities, repositories, services, controllers, and other essential components.

-- **Streamlined Workflow:** Eliminate the hassle of repetitive tasks and coding routines, allowing you to concentrate on building features that matter.

-- **Role-Based Access Control (RBAC):** Our system incorporates a secure RBAC approach, ensuring that user roles have precisely defined permissions, enhancing overall system security.
+## Supported Technologies
+We are now supporting different technologies:
+- Spring Boot
+- Angular
+- ReactJs
+- more are coming soon...

 ## Connect with Us!